ESL Debate Topic: Right to Repair Movement

 Include a section where students can provide constructive feedback to their peers on their debate performance.
 Encourage them to highlight strengths in presentation style, persuasive arguments, and effective use of evidence.
 Additionally, encourage students to offer suggestions for improvement in areas such as organization, clarity of communication, or addressing opposing viewpoints.
 This feedback process fosters growth and helps students refine their debating skills.

-See also ESL Debate Topic: Workplace Automation
+See also ESL Debate Topic: Vertical Farming

 Conclusion